 During the course of the full season, apprentices are given the information and time to learn the essential skills needed to manage a mixed organic/biodynamic farm on their own.
 In return apprentices are expected to give their labor for the daily working of the farm.

-We are no longer taking applications for the 2017 season (April - November).
+We are now taking applications for the 2018 season (April - November).
 To apply for the 2018 season, send us a letter of intent and a resume and we will get back to you with the next steps.